kevin11h/Andrew-Yang2020/README.md

 No, for we are experiencing a very real and spiritual struggle which challenges the honored American ideals of liberty, equality, and freedom, that tests whether the definition of democracy will withstand the \[coming\] storm of mass work displacement, in an age of automation \[mechanized labor,\] and rapid rise of robotic labor, artificial intelligence and mechanized minds — our only war is therefore the salvation of our souls \[and the heart of our nation\].

+2.F

+No, for we are experiencing a very real and spiritual crisis which questions the relevance of American dreams and ideals of liberty, equality, and freedom, that tests if the definition of democracy will withstand the coming storm of mass work displacement, millions unemployed, rapid rise of robotic replacement by the mechanistic means and mind of AI

+2.G

-3. Faith is required in this fight, and Wisdom is needed to win the war — a universal crisis calls is for a universal basic income solution.
+3.A Faith is required in this fight, and Wisdom is needed to win the war — a universal crisis calls is for a universal basic income solution.

+3.B.

 righteousness justice freedom spiritual struggle for freedom, justice, and righteousness technologically dominated